a-b-street/abstreet/docs/lanes.md

 	- FIRST: move geom things into the Map structs directly. get rid of that crate.
 		---> option 1: module per object type, geometry and graph squished together
 		- option 2: try to separate the graph/geom stuff within map model.
+	- CLEANUP: no more 'extern crate' in non lib
+	- CLEANUP: bldg front path should happen upfront, not in render
+	- CLEANUP: gps to screen in map upfront, dont plumb along gps pts for bldg/parcel/etc, so bounds should become private.

 	- THEN: express the proto -> runtime map loading as a sequence of phases
 		- keep doing the current road trimming for the moment
 		- later, this could be the same as the OSM conversion. just